subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid-on-substrate.md

     }
   })
 ```
-Be aware that this operation will not increase the amount of data retrieved from the Subsquid Network dataset, since previously such coalescence was done under the hood and all fields were retrieved by the processor anyway.
+Be aware that this operation will not increase the amount of data retrieved from the Subsquid Network gateway, since previously such coalescence was done under the hood and all fields were retrieved by the processor anyway.
 In fact, the amount of data should decrease due to a more efficient transfer mechanism employed by ArrowSquid.

 There are two old field requests that have no direct equivalent in the new interface: